 The Tabular Survey of precipitation quality and wet deposition monitoring contains also the tables presenting the annual average concentrations weighted by rain amounts and the annual wet depositions given for individual stations and measured parameters.
 While calculating the monthly [annual] concentrations (depositions) the average concentration for the week covering the end and start of the two months [years] is weighted by daily precipitation.
-For instance, at the turn of the years 2004/2005 the concentration from the week between 30.12.2004 and 5.1.2005 is first multiplied by precipitation from 30. and 31.12.2004.
-This deposition is then added to December 2004 and, consequently, to the year 2004.
+For instance, at the turn of the years 2005/2006 the concentration from the week between 30.12.2005 and 5.1.2006 is first multiplied by precipitation from 30. and 31.12.2005.
+This deposition is then added to December 2005 and, consequently, to the year 2005.
 The same concentration is then multiplied by the total precipitation for 1.-5.1.
-2005.
-This result deposition is added to the deposition for January 2005 and, consequently, to the year 2005.
+2006.
+This result deposition is added to the deposition for January 2006 and, consequently, to the year 2006.

-The measured quantities are designated in the tables by the common chemical nomenclature symbols, cond is the measured sample conductivity and rain denotes the total precipitation measured by the standard method directly at the sampling site or at a station that, in some cases, can be meteorologically considered to be representative for the given site.
+The measured quantities are designated in the tables by the common chemical nomenclature symbols, cond is the measured sample conductivity.
+The total precipitation is measured by the standard method directly at the sampling site or, in case of CHMI, at a climate or precipitation station that is considered to be meteorologically representative for the given site.